-Temporary (and permanent, for that matter) Import Permits for Mexico can be confusing business.
+Temporary (and permanent, for that matter) import permits (TIP) for Mexico can be confusing.
 For this reason, it’s always a good idea to consult Mexico’s Banjercito website for updated information about legislation or even your Mexican insurance provider who may also be able to provide details about Temporary Import Permits for vehicles.

 One of the most confusing topics to come up recently is the law that allows drivers to Mexico the ability to import only one vehicle under their name.
 For instance, a single driver may obtain a Temporary Import Permit for his car or, perhaps, a trailer, but not for a motorcycle that the driver also wants to bring along.
 Another driver must register to obtain a permit for this vehicle and, furthermore, must accompany this vehicle.
 Many drivers will allow a spouse or parent to apply for the permit, but the law can be difficult for some to understand.